-Don't just throw on a single foam pad over your mattress -- even a pillow-top mattress -- and expect that your bed is as good as it's going to get.
+Even if you have a pillow-top, don't just throw a single foam pad on over the mattress and expect your bed to dish up the best sleeping experience ever.
 For a luxurious and super-comfortable bed, you need to layer on the extras and add a few other goodies to create the perfect combination for you.

-Check out a memory foam mattress pad.
-They come in various sizes, but we suggest going for one that's 1-1/2" to 2" thick.
-You get the benefit of the cushioning, plus still have room for some other types of padding.
+Check out a memory foam mattress pad, for instance.
+They come in various sizes, but we suggest going for one that's 1-1/2 to 2 inches thick.
+You get the benefit of amazing cushioning, but the pad isn't so big that you don't have room for other types of padding.

-Egg-crate mattress pads look a little strange, but they can be amazingly comfortable.
-Get one big enough to cover the top of your bed -- head to toe.
-Put it near the top of the layers of extras, with only a thinner topper between it and your fitted sheet.
+Memory foam is a great start, but next you need to double down with an eggcrate mattress pad.
+Yeah, they look a little crazy, but they're also amazingly comfortable.
+Get one big enough to cover the entire top surface of your bed and position it near the top layers of extras (on top of your memory foam, for instance), just beneath a thinner topper that's directly under your fitted sheet.

 And you'll see personalized content just for you whenever you click the My Feed .